barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,state.rst

 * ``algo``: A HMAC algorithm used to detect manipulation of the data or header, sensible values follow this pattern ``hmac(<HASH>)``, e.g. ``hmac(sha256)``.
 Only available for the ``backend-type`` ``raw``.
+* ``keep-previous-content``: Check if a the bucket meta magic field contains other data than the magic value.
+If so, the backend will not write the state to prevent unconditionally overwrites of existing data.

 .. note:: For the ``backend-storage-type`` the keyword ``noncircular`` is still supported as a fall back to an old storage format.
 Recommendation is to not